SimonDelcuze/ItemSpeedrun/README.md

 ## How to Play

 After installing the plugin on your Minecraft server, do /play to start the mini-game.
-Stay tuned for the target item announced at the beginning of the game and be the first to obtain it to win.
+Stay tuned for the target item announced at the beginning of the game and when all the players are ready with the /ready command, be the first to obtain it to win.

 ## Installation